Glenn English: National Rural Electric Cooperative

 Upon his departure from Congress in 1994, English became CEO of the National Rural Electric Cooperative Association (NRECA), based in Arlington, Va.
-NRECA is the national trade association for the Nation's 900-plus locally owned, consumer-controlled, non-profit electric cooperatives which currently delivers electricity to 42 million Americans in 47 states.
-On May 5, 2010, after serving as chief executive officer for NRECA for 16 years, English was inducted into the Cooperative Hall of Fame at the National Press Club in Washington, DC.
+NRECA is the national trade association for the Nation's 900-plus locally owned, consumer-controlled, non-profit electric cooperatives which deliver electricity to 42 million Americans in 47 states.
+In May 2010, after 16 years as CEO of NRECA, English was inducted into the Cooperative Hall of Fame at the National Press Club in Washington, DC.